“Anger, if not restrained, is frequently more hurtful to us than the injury that provokes it.”

 Raymond DiGiuseppe has studied anger as a clinical problem and has promoted the recognition of anger as a form of psychopathology.
 He has developed standards for identifying anger diagnostic disorders.
 Dr. DiGiuseppe has published two psychological tests assessing dysfunctional anger: the Anger Disorders Scale (ADS) for adults and the Anger Regulation and Expression Scale (ARES) for children and adolescents.
 He has also published on the development of the theory, practice and empirical research support of Rational Emotive Behavior Therapy and Cognitive Behavior Therapies and their application to children, adolescents, and families.
 He has also been interested in the development of the therapeutic alliance in child and adolescent psychotherapy.
 He is studying the diagnosis, assessment and treatment of persons with anger problems.Learn More

-Faith is a 2nd year School Psychology Psy.D. student at St. John's.
+Faith is a third year School Psychology Psy.D. student at St. John's.
 Her research interests include self-directed anger, micro aggressions in romantic relationships, applied positive psychology, and social media effects on emotion.

-Danika is in her 3rd year as an undergraduate at St. John’s in the psychology department.
+Danika is in her fourth year as an undergraduate at St. John’s University.
 She aims to continue researching anger as well as digging further into anxiety and the cognitive neuroscience of violence.
 Danika’s a dog lover and also enjoys reading, movies, sports, and fine art.

 We are currently looking to borrow equipment to aid our mood induction research.